Math 444 - 201, 2020WT2, Jan-Apr 2021

 In particular, you may not simply copy someone else's homework

-These will all be treated as a violation of UBC's
+These will all be treated as academic

-Integrity Code.
-We take academic
+misconduct.
+We take all academic misconduct very

 measures can result in expulsion.

 Please do the following to create the best learning experience